rhaetor/camel/components/camel-mllp/README.md

 NOTE:  Some external systems do not handle HL7 NACKS ( HL7 Application Reject Acknowledgments and HL7 Application Error Acknowledgements) - they do not interrogate the HL7 Acknowledgment to determine if it is a negative acknowledgement and assume any acknowledgement received is an HL7 ACK (HL7 Application Accept Acknowledgement).
-In order to prevent message loss when dealing with external systems that behave in this fashion, the MLLP-Consumer must be capable of closing the TCP connection in lew of sending and HL7 NACK, which will force the external system to resend the message.
+To prevent message loss when dealing with external systems that behave in this fashion, the MLLP-Consumer must be capable of closing the TCP connection in lew of sending and HL7 NACK, which will force the external system to resend the message.
 Additionally, the MLLP-Consumer may be required to behave differently for each type of HL7 NACK - it may need to close the TCP connection